-Various commercial marine activities also make use of synthetic rope for salvage, boat towing and even docking.
+Various commercial marine activities also use a synthetic rope for salvage, boat towing, and even docking.
 Synthetic rope can easily be stored away on board until it is needed.
 Because it is so easy to handle, fewer crew members are required and tying up a boat is much faster.
-In commercial marine settings, large winches similar to vehicle winches are often used to move cargo or boats, and synthetic rope can easily be used with these mechanisms.
+Large winches similar to vehicle winches are often used to move cargo or boats in commercial marine settings, and synthetic rope can easily be used with these mechanisms.